 Prologue to the deportations

 Similar treaties were also forced upon Estonia’s southern neighbours Latvia and Lithuania.
-The seriousness of the Soviet pressure and threats was demonstrated by the fact that when Helsinki refused to conclude such a treaty with Moscow, the USSR began to invade Finland, which is known as the Winter War.
-The international community reacted to this Soviet act of aggression by expelling the USSR from the League of Nations.
+The seriousness of the Soviet pressure and threats was demonstrated by the fact that when Helsinki refused to conclude such a treaty with Moscow, the Soviet Union began to invade Finland, which is known as the Winter War.
+The international community reacted to this Soviet act of aggression by expelling the Soviet Union from the League of Nations.

 During the war, Nazi Germany invaded part of the Soviet Union and occupied Estonia from July 1941 until September 1944, after which the Soviet Union re-established its occupation.